douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * ideo - idea
 * ideologia - ideological
 * ideologio - ideology
+* ideto - chick
-* ido - offspring, child
+* ido - offspring, child, cub (of an animal), descendant
 * igi - to make, to cause
 * ignori - to ignore
 * ilaro - toolkit, set of tools